 So the big day has arrived and you have finally paid off your mortgage.
 Good for you!
-But there is one more thing you should do to be completely free of your mortgage.
-You need to clear the title of your house.
+But there is one more thing that needs to happen to be completely free of your mortgage.
+The title of your house needs to be cleared.

 Enjoy living mortgage-free!